jalenng/2021-spring-cs160-team-paladins/docs/index.md

 </table>

 ## 4.2 How breaks work
-In iCare, a break occurs when the timer finishes, which results in a pop-up notification that indicates the start of the 20 second break.

-While the initial pop-up notification is small, five seconds into the break, the pop-up notification will turn into a full-screen overlay that takes over your screen.
-During the time the notification or overlay is present, the break timer will reset when it senses any mouse movement.

-Note: Notification sound playback is currently unsupported on Linux.

 ![Break notification](screenshots/break_notif.png)

 _▲The popup notification_

 ![Fullscreen break notification](screenshots/fullscreen_break_notif.png)

 _▲The fullsreen notification_

+In iCare, a break occurs when the timer finishes, which results in a pop-up notification that indicates the start of the 20 second break.

+While the initial pop-up notification is small, five seconds into the break, the pop-up notification will turn into a full-screen overlay that takes over your screen.
+During the time the notification or overlay is present, the break timer will reset when it senses any mouse movement.

+<span style="color:#ADD8E6">Note</span>
+: Notification sound playback is currently unsupported on Linux.

 # 5 iCare Account
 ## 5.1 Why make an account?

 To be able to use all of iCare’s extensive features, you must register and create an account.
 This will allow you to keep track of your data and app usage (if desired) and generate insights based on those statistics.